 Two person exercises are essential to Taiji practice, and it is said, for example, that learning Taiji forms without practicing push hands is only learning 1/2 of Taijiquan.
 Two person drills, especially push hands, help instill the core principles that are later found in the forms.

 Neigong practices are those exercises that ensure health, promote longevity, and develop internal strength.
 One of the key features of the Hunyuan system is the dual practice of Taijiquan as well as Neigong.
-These exercises were not originally a part of Chen Taiji.
+Most of these exercises were not originally a part of Chen Taiji (see below for those that were).
 Master Feng learned them from Hu Yaozhen.

 Chinese Herbal Medicine

-Henry McCann is a licensed doctor of acupuncture and Oriental medicine with extensive training in martial arts.
-In classical times most martial arts training, when outside of military service, was done one-to-one over a period of many years in the tradition master-disciple relationship.
-Dr. McCann is a long-term personal student and formal disciple of Master Wang Fengming.
+Henry McCann is a licensed doctor of acupuncture and Oriental medicine with extensive training in martial arts, having started training in Okinawan systems as a child in 1982.
+In classical times most martial arts training, when outside of military service, was done one-on-one over a period of many years in the traditional master-disciple relationship.
+Dr. McCann is a long-term private student and formal disciple of Master Wang Fengming.
 Master Wang was one of Feng Zhiqiang’s earliest disciples and private students (as well as his son-in-law), and spent more time with Master Feng than most any of his other later students.
 Master Wang and Dr. McCann are committed to transmitting the full system of Hunyuan Chen Style Taiji the way that Master Feng originally taught the system.